Wong Shee Ping: Publication of The Poison of Polygamy

 In June 1909, the Chinese Times published the first installment of "a social novel", The Poison of Polygamy.
 The novel was written in Classical Chinese and was published in 53 installments in 1909 and 1910.
 Although the novel was originally published anonymously, historians Mei-fen Kuo and Michael Williams and translator Ely Finch identified Wong as its author while preparing the first English translation of the novel.
 Wong was a member of the newspaper's editorial staff at the time the story was published.
 The novel is set in Guangdong, Melbourne, and the goldfields during the Victorian gold rushes and includes commentary on Chinese and Australian society, the White Australia policy, women's rights, marriage, and other social issues.
 It is the earliest known Chinese-language novel published in Australia, and possibly in the West.

 Finch's English translation of The Poison of Polygamy was published by Sydney University Press in 2019.
 It was adapted for the stage by playwright Anchuli Felicia King for a joint 2023 production by La Boite Theatre in Brisbane and the Sydney Theatre Company.

 A second novel by Wong was serialised in the Chinese Times and the Chinese Republican News in 1917 and 1919, under titles that have been translated as "World of Robbers" (in the Chinese Times) and "The Detective's Shadow" (Chinese Republican News).
 An advertisement for this second novel in the Chinese Times confirmed Wong was the author of The Poison of Polygamy.

 Marriage and children

 In January 1923 Wong married Ellen Louisa (Cissie) Sam in Melbourne.
 Their daughter Maude Florence (Bonnie) Shee Ping was born later the same year.
 He was also survived by a wife and child in Kaiping in 1948.

 Later life

 In 1924, Wong returned to China to represent Australasia at the first national conference of the Kuomintang.
 He was appointed by Sun Yatsen to the party’s Central Propaganda Committee and became involved with the Hong Kong Morning Post.
 Later in the 1920s he held various provincial posts in the Republican government of China, and was a member of its Overseas Chinese Affairs Commission.

 It is not known whether he intended to return to Australia, or whether he kept in touch with his wife Cissie after his departure.
 There are few known records of his activities after 1931.
-He died in his home county Kaiping in 1948.
+He died in his home county Kaiping in 1948, aged in his early 70s.